Almogavars: Granada war

 Adalids played an important role in this conflict, as were those who knew the territory better and how to combat Granadians because they were familiar with them.
 They commanded hosts of Hidalgos (noblemen) from Oviedo.
 They are also described by Diego Hurtado de Mendoza in War of Granada:

 They call Adalid in Spanish to the guides and heads of country people, who came to take land of enemies and these people called Almogavars formerly was rated the post of Adalid; were chosen by their Almogavars (...) on the trail they knew footprints of any wild animal or person so quickly and do not stop to conjecture; solving for signs (...).

 North Africa

 The first Almogavars acting here were those of the Crown of Aragon, especially those under the reign of Peter III the Great and led by Roger de Lauria made several raids on the coast of Tunisia.
 Ramon Muntaner recounted some of these battles, such as the occupation of the island of Djerba.

-Once they conquered Granada, veteran Almogavars embarked to conquer African coastal places, shelter of pirates and corsairs.
+Once they conquered Granada, veteran Almogavars embarked to conquer African coastal places, shelters of pirates and corsairs.